bparanj/crystal/electronics/experiments/queue/transistor-dyn-load.md

 The paradox in a transistor amplifier with a dynamic load arises because the dynamic load, designed to provide high impedance, can behave unpredictably under rapid signal changes or large voltage swings.
 This creates conditions a current source "hates," such as instability and low impedance, degrading amplifier performance.
 Proper design and compensation resolve these issues.

+### Experiment

-### Experiment: Transistor Amplifier with a Dynamic Load
+Transistor Amplifier with a Dynamic Load

 #### Objective:

 To demonstrate the paradox in a transistor amplifier with a dynamic load, showing how the load's impedance fluctuations impact amplifier performance under varying signal conditions.

 #### Components: